segmentio/myth/Readme.md

   - `browsers` - `Array` - an array of [browsers and versions to support](https://github.com/ai/autoprefixer#browsers).
   - `compress` - `Boolean` - whether to compress the CSS output.
+  - `features` - `Object` - list of features to enable/disable.
+By default all features are enabled.
   - `source` - `String` - the full path to the source CSS file.
 This is necessary if you want Myth to concatenate `@import` rules in your CSS.

 ## License